 Non-Ideal Materials To Steer Clear Of:

+Many gardeners start out trying "economy" solutions to weed control.
+Some natural, some unnatural.
+One natural option are different types of natural mulches.
 Organic mulches will eventually decompose and increases once in contact with soil.
 Unfortunately, as the decomposition increases the ground becomes a fertile bed for weeds.

 Crushed stones are inorganic mulch and will not decompose.
 Stones will quickly work their way into the soil, they draw enormous heat and are a mess to clean up.